SubodhShil/DSA-Problem-Solving/DSA Basic and Notes/Data Structures/Tree/tree.md

 Tree is a non-linear hierarchical data structure **consist of nodes where each node having zero or more nodes connected by edges**.

+## **How linked list is different from tree?**

+Linked list is a single directional data structure.
+Unlike linked list, each node of a tree can have link or connection among one or more nodes.

+## **Benefits**

+1. Insertion and deletion operation are O(long N) complexity.
+2. Partial sorting.

 ## <p align="center">**Terminology**</p>

 ![](./tree1.png)